rouzbeh-afrasiabi/click-through-rate-prediction/README.md

   4-Samlping Methods (Modeling_Sampling.ipynb)
   5-Modeling (Modeling_main.ipynb)
 ```
-Each notebook will provide more detail regarding the methods used and the resuts.
+Each notebook provides the details regarding the methods used and the resuts.

 ## Modeling results